Aarya-Gupta/Autonomous-Driving-Systems/Week_01/Bicycle_Model_ReadMe.md

 ## Code Structure

 - `Kinematic_Bicycle_Model.py`: Contains the implementation of the kinematic bicycle model functions and plot some sample paths with varied parameters.
-- `README.md`: This file, providing an overview of the repository and instructions for usage.
+- `README.md`: This file, providing an overview of the whole Autonomous-Driving-Systems repository and instructions for usage.

 ## Usage